coppolam/swarmulator/README.md

 Swarmulator offers a simple platform to prototype swarm behaviors.

 ## Install Instructions
-_Note: Swarmulator was built and tested on Ubuntu 16.04.
-At the moment, it has not been proven on any other system._
+_Note: Swarmulator was tested on Ubuntu 16.04 and 18.04._

 #### Download the repository
 Download/clone the repository.